Travel.State.Gov > International Travel > Learn About Your Destination > The Bahamas International Travel Information

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

-Arrest Notification: If you are arrested or detained, request that police or prison officials notify the U.S. Embassy immediately.
+Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.
 Travelers should also be aware that Bahamian laws do not include a right to a public defender in lower courts.
 Any legal representation is at the expense of the visitor.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in The Bahamas.

-Travelers Who Require Accessibility Assistance: While in The Bahamas, individuals with disabilities may find accessibility and accommodation very different from in the United States.
-The Bahamas passed the Persons with Disabilities (Equal Opportunities) Act in 2014 that should help to improve accessibility and accommodation.
-Newer buildings, especially in tourism-centric areas are accessible, but many older buildings are still not accessible to persons with disabilities.
+Travelers Who Require Accessibility Assistance.
+Accessibility and accommodations in The Bahamas are very different from in the United States.
+Newer buildings, especially in tourism-centric areas are accessible, but many older buildings are not.

-Adequate medical care is available on New Providence and Grand Bahama islands.
-Visitors should be aware that serious health problems requiring hospitalization and/or air ambulance evacuation to the United States can cost tens of thousands of dollars in up-front costs.
-Medical care on outer islands is sparse with only limited services available at small clinics.
+Medical care is available on New Providence and Grand Bahama islands.
+However, serious illnesses or injuries might not be treatable locally.
+Serious health problems requiring hospitalization and/or medical evacuation to the United States can cost tens of thousands of dollars in up-front costs.
+Outer islands have only small clinics, and medical care is limited.

 We strongly recommend supplemental insurance to cover medical evacuation.